wp-plugins/login-page-styler/readme.txt

 == Screenshots ==
-1. New look for Wp login page with login page styler, For more screenshots visit: <a href="http://web-settler.com/login-page-styler/">Screenshots</a>.
+1. New look for Wp login page with login page styler, For more screenshots visit: <a href="http://web-settler.com/login-page-styler/">Screenshots</a>

-2.Login page customized in a new style .
+2. Detailed info on Login page customization

-3.Anpther new look for login page .
+3. Settings page of login page styler

 == Changelog ==
 Not yet.